BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/foobarv3.md

 This file must be in the same location (same folder) as your project.
 Add `from npc import *` at the top of your game

 - Notice that the FIRST FUNCTION (tradeItem) is incomplete.
-You will need to complete it.
+You MUST complete it.

 - Create characters (group of 3 = 2 characters, group of 4 = 3 characters).
 Each character is a dictionary that MUST HAVE 12 or more key/value pairs.
 All characters MUST have the keys name, want, trade, hello, bye, default or it will crash.
 The OTHER SIX keywords are up to you.
 Notice that the spelling/capitalization of the items that the character wants and trades is important.
 ```